ericx2x/library_notes/canthurtme/notes.md

 Chapter 6 Summary: He went on an ultra marathon 100 miles.
 Similar to your half marathon (13miles).
 This is when he reached in his emotional cookie jar to relish his past accomplishments.
 He remembered all the pitfalls he overcame in his life.
 The fact that he figured out the ASVAB, became a better reader since he cheated in childhood, passed BUD/S, etc. Think of starting a bonfire, you start with a small piece and barely get a fire going.
 Then when you add to it you get a bunch.
 That's what it's like finding that inner drive to get you thru a marathon.
 But come on losing toe nails?
 I don't need to lose my toe nails to master my own mind.
 God is the master of my mind!
 Pain is not and to some extent it's foolish to think Pain is the master really...

 Challenge: Make a list of cookies for your cookie jar.
 This I find to be valuable.
 I can remember the race I won in elementary school.
 I actually have so many it will be fun.. :)

+Chapter 7 Summary: He ran a lot of races and realized there's a resivoir of potential in every human.
+Callousing his mind like crazy, not like any civilian, something only his mind has set him up for.
+Remove your minds 'govener' the thing that tells you what you're capable of.

+You will be made fun of. you will feel insecure. you may not be the best all the time. you me be the only portuguese guy, you may feel alone.
+Get over it!